nodemcu/nodemcu-firmware/docs/en/upload.md

     --the station has disassociated from a previously connected AP return end
-  -- total_tries: how many times the station will attempt to connect to the AP. local total_tries = 75 print("\nWiFi connection to AP("..T.SSID..") has failed!")
+  -- total_tries: how many times the station will attempt to connect to the AP.
+Should consider AP reboot duration. local total_tries = 75 print("\nWiFi connection to AP("..T.SSID..") has failed!")